mkronix/website-builder/README.md

 5. The component library provides sufficient variety for diverse needs
 6. The credit system operates smoothly and transparently

-## Development Approach
-Start with frontend-only implementation using JSON for data persistence.
-Focus on creating a robust, feature-complete interface that demonstrates all functionality before backend integration.
-Prioritize code quality and user experience to ensure the tool meets professional standards from day one.

 ## Themes to be used:
 - bg-[#1c1c1c] for background